zchelalo/sa_api_gateway/README.md

 *Note: Keep in mind that the entire project was tested on WSL.*

 ### Project cloning
-If you haven't already cloned the project, you can do so by running `git clone <url>`
+If you haven't already cloned the project, you can do so by running `git clone <url>`.
+Each of the following steps can be executed by running `npm run setup` (this command should be executed only the first time).

 ### Environment variables
 To configure the environment variables within the project, there is a command in the Makefile file called `make create-envs`.
 When executed, it will copy the ".env.example" file to a "app.env" file.
 If you need to change something, just modify the newly created "app.env" file.